davepinch/pinchy.cc/collections/_fragments/if-you-want-to-change-the-world.md

 ---
-title: "If you want to change the world"
+title: "if you want to change the world"
 date:
   - 2022-06-05
 tags: